Updated: Apr 24

 Could there be a connection between eczema and depression?

 Being diagnosed with atopic dermatitis, depression, and anxiety, I truly feel the correlation, but, am I alone?

-From its red, rash-like appearance to the relentless itch and sleepless nights, living with eczema can be downright challenging on anyone's emotional well-being.
+From its red, rash-like appearance to the relentless itch and sleepless nights, living with eczema can be downright challenging to anyone's emotional well-being.
 Anxiety and stress are common triggers that cause eczema to flare up, which then creates even more anxiety and stress.
 This can lead to even more eczema flare-ups.
 It's a vicious cycle!